Galarzaa90/NabBot/docs/install.md

 In order for the bot to have access to most of its features, you must configure the world the server tracks.

 Use the command [settings world](commands/admin.md#settings-world), for example: `/settings world Gladera`.
 Then the bot will ask for confirmation.
-Once accepted, users can start registering their chars using `\im charName`.
+Once accepted, users can start registering their characters using `/im charName`.

 By default, events, level ups and deaths announcements are made on the highest channel available for the bot.
 In order to customize this, you can use the following commands: `/settings levelschannel`.